Victordtesla24/jyotish-shastra/user-docs/implementation-plan-UI.md

 - Expertise in responsive design and mobile-first development
 - Knowledge of Vedic astrology terminology and cultural sensitivity
 - Proficiency in modern CSS techniques, animations, and micro-interactions
-- Understanding of accessibility (WCAG) and performance optimization

 ## **Research/Analysis Tasks**